 Cementing the city’s regional importance, PortMiami and the Miami International Airport are among the busiest ports of entry into the United States, receiving cargo from South America and the Caribbean.

-Most of the largest employers in Miami are government and educational organisations such as the Miami-Dade Public Schools District and the University of Miami, although the airline and the cruise-liner industries attract many employees too.
+Most of the largest employers in Miami are government and educational organisations, such as the Miami-Dade Public Schools District and the University of Miami, although the airline and the cruise-liner industries attract many employees too.

 Finding a job in Miami

 Some of the most popular ways of looking for jobs in Miami include the employment sections of newspapers, local online classifieds, and employment agencies.
-Inter-company transfers though one of the several international companies based in the city will certainly be the easiest way to move to Miami with a good job in hand.
-One of the best ways to gain an advantage when looking for a job in Miami is being able to speak Spanish, given its Latino population and the frequency with which companies interact with Central and South American associates.
+Intercompany transfers through one of the several international companies based in the city will certainly be the easiest way to move to Miami with a good job in hand.

 Work culture in Miami